LouieOHagan/Covid-Companion-Website/README.md

 - Features in the "If have time" section of the To Do list.
 - Remake home page with cleaner look and more content.
 - Add more content to the Features section of README.md file.
+- Add more commenting to the app.py file and ensure it is clear and easy to read for future reference.

 ## Database Schema
 - The Database is made up of 3 collections in total, `counties`, `posts` & `users`